Some two and a half millennia ago, in what is now Southern Italy, there lived a legendary wrestler by the name of Milo of Croton.

 If your goal is to get in shape, setting a goal to run on the treadmill for only fifteen minutes means that you might feel inclined to run for a few more minutes after that.

 Don’t try to run a half-marathon.
-Use your first goal as a way to feed your ego.
+Use your first goal as a starting point.

 Milo’s strategy wouldn’t have worked very well if he only picked up the calf when he felt like it.